qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 >
 > \- Paul Graham, [Link](https://www.paulgraham.com/words.html)

 Even so, writing the idea down may be still not enough, because **natural language is vague**, and **vagueness can hide practical details**.
-The issues hidden by the vagueness in language will be revealed in real practice (e.g. turning software requirement into code).
+The issues hidden by the vagueness in language will be revealed in real practice.

 Having ideas is easy and cheap.
 If you search the internet carefully you are likely to find ideas similar to yours.
 The important is to validate and execute the idea.